DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_what-a-service-assessment-is.md

 ## Outcome of a service assessment

-You'll receive an overall [RAG (red, amber, green) status] (link to descriptions of RAG status) for the assessment within 4 working days.
+You'll receive an overall [RAG (red, amber, green) status](/service-assurance/complete-assessment-report/#give-the-service-a-rag-rating-for-each-service-standard) for the assessment within 4 working days.

 You'll then receive a more detailed report within 7 working days.
 Go to [After a discovery peer review or service assessment: step 6](/service-assurance/recieve-assessment-report) for report details and how to act on recommendations.